steniowagner/mindCast/README.md

 _"Share knowledge in the form of podcasts, providing a simple way to learn"._

-**PS:** Podcasts was just the context choosed by me for this project, but all the code inside this app can be reused for any app that has audio-streaming as domain, so you can reuse everything here in your next music-player, podcast-library or anything inside this context!
+**PS:** Podcasts was just the context chosen by me for this project, but all the code inside this app can be reused for any app that has audio-streaming as domain, so you can reuse everything here in your next music-player, podcast-library or anything inside this context!

 ## Why?